-Eggs are reared in the vertical incubators and are treated with formalin at a rate of 1:600 to control fungus on a daily basis.
+Eggs are reared in the vertical incubators and are treated with formalin at a rate of 1:600 to control fungus daily.
 Eggs are shocked at eye-up around 580 temperature units (TU's).
 After eggs are picked, vexar screening is added to each tray to simulate substrate.
 Formalin treatments stop just before hatching.
 Hatched fry are transferred to raceways for rearing after yolk sac absorption at approximately 1,600 fpp, at approximately 1,900 TU's.
 Head troughs providing well water to the incubators are alarmed and visual inspections of flow through the trays along with head trough levels are conducted daily.
-BY 2019 will be the second BY in which all release groups will be independently PBT marked, and reared to the release site/time.
+BY 2021 will be the fourth BY in which all release groups will be independently PBT marked and reared to the release site/time.

 In addition to the standard raceways available for rearing fall Chinook, the adult salmon holding raceways are also utilized for subyearling fall Chinook rearing.
 By utilizing these larger ponds, densities in other raceways are substantially reduced.
-In addition, this will be the second BY that the on-station subyearling release group will be partially reared (April/May) in one of the large rearing lakes, immediately following the release of yearlings from that same lake.
-All subyearling release groups will have a 200,000 Ad/CWT group and the remainder of each release group will be unmarked untagged.
-The 450,000 on-station yearlings will be 100% Ad/CWT, this will be the second year this entire group is Ad clipped.
-Previously it was 50% CWT only.
+In addition, this will be the third BY that the on-station subyearling release group will be partially reared (April/May) in one of the large rearing lakes, immediately following the release of yearlings from that same lake.
+All subyearling release groups have a 200,000 Ad/CWT group and the remainder of each release group is unmarked untagged.
+The 450,000 on-station yearlings are 100% Ad/CWT.
 The current density index for fall Chinook subyearlings up to marking is monitored so as not to exceed 0.09 lbs/ft3/in.
 Density index values can increase on a sliding scale to a maximum value of 0.14 lbs/ft3/in. for yearlings at 10-12 fpp.
 These density index goals were developed and agreed upon by all parties to improve fish quality and survival.